Find Affordable College Courses

 While working on their Undergraduate Certificate, allied health majors at COD accumulate an average of around $13,655 in student debt.

-You’ll be in good company if you decide to attend City Colleges of Chicago - Malcolm X College.
-It ranked #2 on our 2023 Most Popular Allied Health Professions Undergraduate Certificate Schools in Illinois list.
-Located in the large city of Chicago, Malcolm X College is a public school with a medium-sized student population.
+Out of the 35 schools in Illinois that were part of this year’s ranking, City Colleges of Chicago - Malcolm X College landed the # 2 spot on the list.
+Located in the city of Chicago, Malcolm X College is a public college with a moderately-sized student population.

 Of the 26 students majoring in allied health at Malcolm X College, 73% are male and 27% are female.